 Are Wasps Dangerous?

 Stings from wasps are dangerous because of their venom.
-For people who have allergies, a single wasp sting can cause an allergic reaction; while multiple stings can be fatal without medical intervention.
+A single wasp sting can cause an allergic reaction for people who have allergies, while multiple stings can be fatal without medical intervention.
 People who are allergic to wasps will experience anaphylaxis following a wasp sting.

 How Do I Get Rid Of Wasps?

 If you have an abundance of wasps or bees on your property, nesting in or near your home, or you are concerned someone will be stung, Lindsey Pest Services can help.
-Offering professional wasp control and hornet removal services, our team has the equipment and know-how to get rid of these stinging pests.
-In fact, we’ll come out to destruct wasp nests at dawn or dusk, or whenever we deem safest for you and the neighbors.
+Our team has the equipment and know-how to get rid of these stinging pests by offering professional wasp control and hornet removal services.
+We'll come out to destruct wasp nests at dawn or dusk or whenever we deem safest for you and the neighbors.
 Once the nest is removed, our experienced technicians will return to your property to look for any straggler wasps to eliminate them before they can start constructing a new nest.

 When To Expect Stinging Insects Around Your Jacksonville Home